Made of Honor

 Made of Honor is a 2008 American romantic comedy film directed by Paul Weiland and written by Adam Sztykiel, Deborah Kaplan, and Harry Elfont.
 The film stars Patrick Dempsey, Michelle Monaghan, and Sydney Pollack.

 The plot follows a lifelong playboy who falls in love with his best friend, only to have her get engaged.
 She asks him to be her maid of honor.
-The film was released by Columbia Pictures in the United States on May 2, 2008, and garnered unfavorable reviews from critics, but grossed $106.4 million worldwide.
+The film was released by Sony Pictures Releasing in the United States on May 2, 2008, and garnered unfavorable reviews from critics, but grossed $106.4 million worldwide.

 Plot

 On Halloween night 1998 amidst his senior year at Cornell University, Tom Bailey Jr., dressed as Bill Clinton, enters the dark dorm room of Monica, his pre-arranged date.
 Thinking Monica is in the bed, he climbs in and she maces him with perfume.
 It was actually Monica's geeky roommate, Hannah.
 They flirt but he insults her.
 When Hannah and Tom return to the dorm room, a drunken Monica is there waiting, but he does not stay.
 Ten years later, Tom is now wealthy in New York City as his coffee collar invention pays him a dime every time one is used.
 Hannah, also in the city, has stayed best friends with him ever since that night in college.
 Tom continues to sleep with a different girl every week, while Hannah stays single, focusing on her career at the Metropolitan Museum of Art.

-Tom takes Hannah to his father's sixth wedding.
-They share an intimate moment when they dance, however, Tom still thinks of her as his best friend.
-After the wedding, Hannah tells Tom that she has a 6-week-work trip to Scotland.
-Tom realizes that, being with a different woman week after week isn't fulfilling when he can't see Hannah.
+Tom takes Hannah to his father Thomas Sr.'s sixth wedding.
+They share an intimate moment when they dance; however, Tom still thinks of her as his best friend.
+After the wedding, Hannah tells Tom that she has a six-week work trip to Scotland.
+Tom realizes that, being with a different woman week after week is not fulfilling when he cannot see Hannah.
 Realizing he has feelings for Hannah, Tom decides to tell her when she returns.

-Hannah does not come back alone; she brings Colin, a wealthy Scottish Duke, as her fiancé.
+Hannah does not come back alone; she brings Colin McMurray, a wealthy Scottish Duke, as her fiancé.
 Asking Tom to be her maid of honor he accepts.
 He does so to spend time with Hannah, convince her to stop the wedding and win her heart.
 As Hannah's maid of honor, Tom is introduced to the three bridesmaids.
-One is Melissa, Hannah's cousin and an ex, whose heart he broke and is now upset that she isn't the maid of honor.
-Melissa sabotages the bridal shower by tricking him into inviting a sex toy salesman as a party entertainer.
+One is Melissa, Hannah's cousin and an ex, whose heart he broke and is now upset that she is not the maid of honor.
+Melissa sabotages the bridal shower by tricking him into inviting Sharon, a sex toy saleswoman, as a party entertainer.
 Believing it was Tom's idea, Hannah gets upset and almost fires Tom, but thanks to his friends' "How to Be a Perfect M-O-H 101" course, he wins her trust back.
 Taking her shopping, he impresses her with a plate-juggling performance.
 Hannah enjoys it, but reveals she is moving to Scotland after the wedding.